grassrootseconomics/docs.grassecon.org/docs/faq.md

 ## Basics

 * What are Community Inclusion Currencies (CICs)?
-    * CICs are tradable **Vouchers, redeemeable for goods and/or services** of participating individuals, organizations, schools, shops, groups, farms, and clinics.
+    * CICs are tradable **Vouchers, redeemable for goods and/or services** of participating individuals, organizations, schools, shops, groups, farms, and clinics.
 Anyone can create their own CIC which acts as **a local means of trade and exchange **that does not replace but rather supplements (tops-up) lacking national currency.
 Through increasing trade by matching unmet local needs with under-utilized local resources CICs enable sustainable economic, environmental and social development.
 Here you can see our definition of a [Voucher](/sarafu_clearing_union/).
     * Note that we will often call all CICs on Sarafu Network a *Sarafu* (which means currency in Kiswahili).
 * How do you create a CIC?
-    * People, groups (chamas) and organizations can issue or create a CIC by creating a backing guarantee or Commitment Agreement - see [Operations](/ops/).
+    * People, groups (chamas) and organizations can issue or create a CIC by creating a backing guarantee or Commitment Agreement - see [Operations](/operations/).
 * What is my CIC’s exchange rate?
     * When creating a CIC you specify the unit of account.
-Generally issueers create CICs denominated 1:1 with natioanl currency to make their usage easier, but others will choose units of account like fresh water.
+Generally issuers create CICs denominated 1:1 with national currency to make their usage easier, but others will choose units of account like fresh water.
-    * There is no official exchange for CICs and national currency - the only guarentee is redemption for goods and services of the issuers - as payment in-lieu of or in addition to national currency.
+    * There is no official exchange for CICs and national currency - the only guarantee is redemption for goods and services of the issuers - as payment in-lieu of or in addition to national currency.
 *  How do you get more CIC?
-    * **Buying: **By allowing users to buy your goods or services using CIC, this is considered barter trade as you should be able to spend the CIC you recieve back at other users in the community.
+    * **Buying: **By allowing users to buy your goods or services using CIC, this is considered barter trade as you should be able to spend the CIC you receive back at other users in the community.
 This doesn’t change the CICs exchange value. n.b.
-You could also call this **selling** your Vouchers.
-Note that while vouchers can be exchanged for other vouchers or goods and services they can allso be excahnged for (purchased with) national currency - but there is no guarentee of redemption for national currency.
+You could also call this **selling** your Vouchers in-kind.
+Note that while vouchers can be exchanged for other vouchers or goods and services they can also be exchanged for (purchased with) national currency - but there is no guarantee of redemption for national currency.
     * **Creating/Minting: **People, groups (chamas) and organizations can issue or create a CIC by creating a backing guarantee as part of their Membership Agreement - see [Operations](/ops/).
     * **Redistribution:** A group creating a CIC may give out CIC to members and collect it back as a tax and redistribute for community support.
 * What is the difference between Sarafu (SRF) and other Sarafu/CICs on Sarafu Network